 National Taxpayers Union Vote Alert

-Roll call votes on S.J.
-Res.
-28 will be included in our annual Rating of Congress and a “YES” vote will be considered the pro-taxpayer position.
+Roll call votes on H.R.
+6147 and the above amendments will be included in our annual Rating of Congress.
+A “YES” vote will be considered the pro-taxpayer position.

 If you have any questions, please contact Nan Swift, Director of Federal Affairs, at (703) 683-5700